Building queries using JPA isn't difficult; however, we sometimes forget simple things that make a huge difference.

 We can see that we declared the parameter with a colon, followed by a string identifier (JPQL identifier), which is a placeholder for the actual value that we'll set at runtime.
 Before executing the query, we have to set the parameter or parameters by issuing the setParameter method.

 One interesting thing to remark is that TypedQuery supports method chaining, which becomes very useful when multiple parameters have to be set.

 Let's go ahead and create a variation of the previous query using two named parameters to illustrate the method chaining:

 TypedQuery<Employee> query = em.createQuery( "SELECT e FROM Employee e WHERE e.name = :name AND e.age = :empAge" , Employee.class); String empName = "John Doe"; int empAge = 55; List<Employee> employees = query .setParameter("name", empName) .setParameter("empAge", empAge) .getResultList();

-Here, we're retrieving all employees with the given name and age.
-As we clearly see and one may expect, we can build queries with multiple parameters and as many occurrences of them as required.
+Here we're retrieving all employees with a given name and age.
+As we clearly see, and one may expect, we can build queries with multiple parameters and as many occurrences of them as required.

 If for some reason we do need to use the same parameter many times within the same query, we just need to set it once by issuing the “setParameter” method.
 At runtime, the specified values will replace each occurrence of the parameter.

-Lastly, it's worth mentioning that the Java Persistence API specification does not mandate named parameters to be supported by native queries.
-Even when some implementations like Hibernate do support it, we need to take into account that if we do use it, the query will not be as portable.
+Finally, it's worth mentioning that the Java Persistence API specification doesn't mandate that native queries support named parameters.
+Even when some implementations, like Hibernate, do support it, we need to take into account that if we do use it, the query won't be as portable.